evilcyber.com

 • They finally need protein to increase in size, because muscles are made of protein

-So here comes the rub: if you want to lose weight, you have to eat fewer your calories than you burn.
-But if you want to gain muscle and lose fat at the same time, you have to fulfill the above three and still limit your daily calories.
+So here comes the rub: if you want to lose weight, you have to eat fewer calories than you burn.
+If you want to gain muscle and lose fat at the same time, you have to fulfill the above three and still limit your daily calories.

-Over to the carbs.
-When you are on a diet, the body uses its “slow” energy reserves, the fat cells, to provide fuel.
-This works just nicely for your average daily tasks, but when it comes to weightlifting it’s like driving a sports car with the fuel being converted from raw oil to gasoline right in your trunk.
-Because the more demanding a task is (fast running, heavy weightlifting), the more your body will rely on carbs to do it.
+But if you need peak power output for high intensity stuff like weightlifting, fat is like driving a sports car with the fuel being converted from raw oil to gasoline right in your trunk.
+The more demanding a task, the more your body will rely on carbs to do it.

 Good News For Overweight Beginners

-But do you really have to go through this?
-Not really if you are a beginner.
-If you are overweight and start working out, your biggest strength gains actually won’t come from your muscles having to increase in size, but from your brain learning to use the existing muscles better.
+Do you have to go through this?
+Not if you are a beginner.
+If you are overweight and start working out, your biggest strength gains won’t come from your muscles having to increase in size.
+They come from your brain learning to use the existing muscles better.

-Last but not least let us address these two terms, because often when the topic of gaining muscle while losing fat mass comes up, they are thrown around and there is a lot of nonsense being said.
+Last but not least let us address these two terms, because when the topic of gaining muscle while losing fat mass comes up people often throw them around.
+And say a lot of nonsense.

 Especially (self-appointed) workout pros will tell you that you can’t gain muscle and lose fat at the same time, because the body supposedly can only be in either “catabolic” or “anabolic” state.
 Check for example this enlightening explanation at the Muscle & Strength Forum.